-Systems are scanned monthly by Comodo, a third-party provider for detection of vulnerabilities.
-Patches and updates are made regularly, and reported vulnerabilities are corrected as soon as they are identified.
-Support staff are available 24x7 and will contact additional staff as needed for problem resolution.
+Systems are scanned monthly by a third-party provider for detection of vulnerabilities.
+Patches and updates are made regularly and generally without any service interruption.
+Reported critical vulnerabilities are corrected as soon as they are identified.
+Support staff are available 24x7 and will escalate issues to additional staff as needed for problem resolution